Check-in system failure

 Sandy Siewert and Others v Condor Flugdienst GmbH.
 In Case C‑394/14,

 The court answered this question by bringing the issue back to the nature of the event.
-Therefore, they were not required to look at who caused the incident or who had the responsibility in avoiding the event from occurring.
+The Court said they were not required to look at who caused the incident or who had the responsibility in avoiding the event from occurring.

-Upon hearing the case the court decided that TUI had not brought enough evidence to satisfy their defence that an extraordinary circumstance had occurred.
+Upon hearing the case the court decided that the airline had not brought enough evidence to satisfy their defence that an extraordinary circumstance had occurred.
 The only issue that courts could, therefore, deal with was whether the failure of the third party check-in system was indispensable to air passenger transport.

-The District Judge ruled in favour of Mr Bennion.
+The District Judge then ruled in favour of our client.

 If you have had a flight delay, cancellation or you have been denied boarding. you may be able to claim.
 Please see our guide.